KILLER-RAMADAN/YOUTUPE-DOWNLOADER-FULL-PROGRAM/readme to run.txt

 to install full program without problems run this command (git clone + the link of repo) <important>

-make sure to unstall all libraries to provide any problems...
+make sure to install all libraries to provide any problems...

 ################################################